- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

-- Eighty-three percent of TWU baccalaureate graduates are employed in Texas or enrolled in a Texas graduate program within one year, higher than the state average of 77 percent.
-(2012)
+- Eighty-four percent of TWU baccalaureate graduates are employed in Texas or enrolled in a Texas graduate program within one year, higher than the state average.
+(2013)

 - TWU is among the nation’s leading providers of nurses and other healthcare professionals.
 (2012)